Thomas Sanchez (writer): Education

+California years

 Sanchez returned to the U.S. in the early 1970s and moved to a remote adobe hacienda in the mountains above Santa Barbara, California, where he completed the last edit of Rabbit Boss Upon its publication in 1973, it was greeted as an important California novel.
 In 1978 Sanchez published his second novel, Zoot-Suit Murders, set in Los Angeles during World War II.